ipyflow/ipyflow/README.md

 ### Integration with ipywidgets

-`ipyflow`'s reactive execution engine, as well as its APIs (see "State API" below) are fully compatible with `ipywidgets`, allowing cells to respond to slider changes, button clicks, and other events:
+IPyflow's reactive execution engine, as well as its APIs (see "State API" below) are fully compatible with `ipywidgets`, allowing cells to respond to slider changes, button clicks, and other events: